cherrylabs/arx-project/README.md

  - default usefull Laravel packages like : ide-helper, debugbar, etc.
  - Arx Core as an extension of Laravel (see https://github.com/cherrylabs/arx-core) for more informations
  - Arx/core improvements :
-    - Tpl Engine to handle angular templating (same as blade the only difference with blade is that {{ }} are replaced with <% %> for angular convenience
+    - Tpl Engine to handle angular templating (exactly the same as blade the only difference with blade is that {{ }} are replaced with <% %> for better angular convenience and you have a helper $this->help() that you can call in a view to know what variables is availables
     - body attributes auto class attributes based on Paul Irish structure
     - better debug var_dump with Kint
     - Assets management